eduardosilva/entity-framework-guide/README.md

 ```

 > See more about [tests](https://msdn.microsoft.com/en-us/library/dn314431(v=vs.113).aspx).
+>

-> IMPORTANT: Don't write tests to Entity framework methods write tests to your methods, use de ways above to achieve this.
+> IMPORTANT: Don't write tests to Entity framework methods, write tests for your methods, use de ways above to achieve this.

 **[Back to top](#table-of-contents)**